antstorm/proposals/ruby/phase-1.md

   this in the 2nd phase)
 - Common logging context can be configured by using middleware (more on this in the 2nd phase)
 - `activity.heartbeat` is a synchronous call
-- Errors defined within the activity class will be namespaces `MyActivity::ManuallyCancelled`, which is a very useful property
+- In case of a cancellation request `Temporal::Error::CancellationRequested` will get raised, which can be accepted by raising `Temporal::Error::ActivityCancelled`

 ```ruby
 class Temporal::Activity::Context